Mythesis002/EarnStay/README.md

 ---

-# EarnStay.Shop - Orders Management System
+# EarnStay.Shop - Paste Product Link And Earn UPto 30% on purchases

 Welcome to EarnStay.Shop Orders Management System!
 This system allows users to retrieve their order details by entering their phone number.
 It provides a convenient way for users to access information about their orders.